 Turn in on Canvas:

-8 JPG images.
-Native size from your capture device. - Cropping is permitted using an app.
+•8 JPG images.
+Native size from your capture device (camera).

-All images must be edited in LRM or Snapseed or both. - Photoshop if you have the skills.
+•All images must be edited in LRM - Photoshop if you have the skills.

-Submit a Word file through Canvas along with your image files.
+Submit a Word file through Canvas along with your Lightroom URL.
 Do not submit this in the comments.

 •For each image discuss shooting techniques, thoughts from the shoots, your research to get to the final project and any conceptual ideas in the series.